- David Allison

 - Advising on complex financial and child related matters, often with an international dimension including Leave to Remove applications.

 Carla is an active member of Resolution and a regular contributor to the Solicitors Journal.
 She has written a series of four articles on when and how children’s views should be taken into account in decisions about family breakdown.
 Read the articles “The Muffled Voice of the Child” here: Article 1, Article 2, Article 3 and Article 4.
+After graduating from the London School of Economics (BSc Accounting and Finance), Carla went on to complete her Graduate Diploma in Law and Legal Practice Course at the College of Law.
 Carla joined Family Law in Partnership in 2008 and qualified as a solicitor in 2010.

 Take a look at some of Carla’s recent blogs: